Alfred H. Colquitt

 Alfred Holt Colquitt (April 20, 1824 – March 26, 1894) was an American lawyer, preacher, soldier, and politician.
-Elected as the 49th Governor of Georgia (1877–1882), he was one of numerous Democrats elected to office as white conservatives took back power in the state at the end of the Reconstruction era.
+Elected as the 49th governor of Georgia (1877–1882), he was one of numerous Democrats elected to office as white conservatives took back power in the state at the end of the Reconstruction era.
 He was elected by the Georgia state legislature to two terms as U.S. Senator, serving from 1883 to 1894 and dying in office.
-He had served as a United States officer in the Mexican-American War and in the Confederate States Army during the American Civil War, reaching the rank of brigadier general.
+He had served as a United States officer in the Mexican-American War and in the Confederate States Army during the American Civil War, reaching the rank of major general.

 Early life

 Alfred Colquitt was born in Monroe, Georgia.
 His father, Walter T. Colquitt, became a United States Representative and Senator from Georgia.
 The younger Colquitt graduated from Princeton College in 1844, studied law and passed his bar examination in 1846.
 He began practicing law in Monroe.

 During the Mexican–American War (1848-1849), Colquitt served as a paymaster in the United States Army at the rank of major.
 After the war, Colquitt was elected as a member of the United States House of Representatives, serving one term from 1853 to 1855.
 He next was elected to and served in the Georgia state legislature.
 Colquitt was a delegate to The Georgia Secession Convention of 1861: he voted in favor of secession and signed Georgia's Ordinance of Secession on January 19, 1861.

 Colquitt was a presidential elector in 1860.